ameyer23/aws-terra-gha-s3/README.md

 - `.gitignore` should exclude `.terraform/`, `.tfstate` files, and provider binaries to avoid large file errors.
 - Using GitHub Actions with AWS requires storing AWS credentials securely as repository secrets and using `aws-actions/configure-aws-credentials` in workflows.

----

-*This document summarizes the full setup of Terraform AWS infrastructure, remote state management, and CI/CD integration with GitHub Actions.*